COMPLIMENTARY RECIPE: QUY NHON FISH CAKES

 Serve the fish cakes on their own as a snack, or wrap them in lettuce leaves, adding some noodles and herbs to the parcel.

-Recipe from Luke Nguyen’s: The Food of Vietnam.
+Recipe from Luke’s Book - The Food of Vietnam.
+Click here to purchase the book now.